medusajs/medusa/www/apps/docs/content/troubleshooting/create-medusa-app-errors/_db-url-error.md

 npx create-medusa-app@latest --db-url "postgres://default:<password><host-region>.postgres.vercel-storage.com:5432/verceldb?sslmode=require"
 ```

 - Changing the password to remove special characters.
 PostgreSQL requires encoding passwords if they have special characters.
-While we handle this automatically when you specify the password to the `create-medusa-app` command, when you pass a connection URL with the `--db-url` we use that URL as-is.
+While the `create-medusa-app` command handles this automatically when you specify the password to the `create-medusa-app` command, when you pass a connection URL with the `--db-url` the command uses that URL as-is.
 So, you must either encode the special characters in the password yourself, or remove the special characters in the password.